-Description-This is a blank MiFare Classic sticker - often used for inventory, identification but also found in other systems where a flexible, thin tag is desired.
-The tag contains a NXP S50 chip and an antenna, and is passively powered by the reader/writer when placed a couple inches away.
+This is a blank 13.56MHz RFID/NFC sticker - often used for inventory uses but also wherever a sticker is desired.
+The tag contains a small RFID chip and an antenna, and is passively powered by the reader/writer when placed a couple inches away.

-These can be read by almost any 13.56MHz RFID/NFC reader but make sure it can handle MiFare cards as there are a few other encoding standards (like FeLica) They are tested and work great with both our PN532 NFC/RFID breakout board and Adafruit NFC/RFID Shield for Arduino!
+These can be read by almost any 13.56MHz RFID/NFC reader but make sure it can handle ISO/IEC 14443 Type A cards as there are a few other encoding standards (like FeLica) They are tested and work great with both our PN532 NFC/RFID breakout board and Adafruit NFC/RFID Shield for Arduino!

 These chips can be written to & store up to 1 KB of data in writable EEPROM divided into banks, and can handle over 100,000 re-writes.
 You can use our PN532 NFC/RFID breakout board or Adafruit NFC/RFID Shield for Arduino to read and write data to the EEPROM inside the tag.
 There is also a permanent 4-byte ID burned into the chip that you can use to identify one tag from another - the ID number cannot be changed.

 These use a ISO/IEC 14443 Type A chipset, which used to be the 'classic' NFC chipset.
 In ~2014, the NFC forum decided not to support this chipset anymore, so newer phones do not support it.
 This only matters if you're trying to use this tag with a phone/tablet.

 See our Distributors page for a complete list of distributors.